 National Volunteer Week aims to recognize the valuable contributions of the volunteers across various sectors, as well as to promote and encourage the act of volunteering.
 The observance emphasizes the impact and power of volunteerism in transforming communities and improving lives.
 It is an opportunity to raise awareness about the need for more volunteers and to inspire more individuals to engage in volunteer activities to help address pressing societal issues.

 National Volunteer Week (Start) in the United Kingdom is observed through various events and activities organized by charities, community groups, and other organizations that rely on volunteer support.
 Such events may include award ceremonies celebrating volunteers' achievements, special training sessions for potential new volunteers, and awareness campaigns about the importance of volunteering in addressing local needs and challenges.
-In the UK, National Volunteer Week typically takes place around the first week of June, allowing individuals and organizations across the country to come together in celebrating the vital work of volunteers.
+National Volunteer Week typically takes place around the first week of June.

 National Volunteer Week Facts

 National Volunteer Week Top Things to Do